Hofstede’s Cultural Dimensions Theory. Also, Definition and Examples of Geert Hofstede Six Cultural Dimensions.

 Singapore (8), Jamaica(13), Denmark(23) and Hongkong(29), Sweden (29), and also Malaysia 36 are examples of low uncertainty avoidance countries.
 People from these low UAI countries accept the risk easily and do not scare to encounter unwanted situations.

 (Pragmatic Versus Normative)

-Long versus short term orientation is a crucial dimension of the Geert Hofstede theory that categorize society based on pragmatic and normative actions.
+Long versus short-term orientation is a crucial dimension of the Geert Hofstede theory that categorizes society based on pragmatic and normative actions.
 Michael Harris Bond added this dimension in 1988.
-It assists to measures the tendency of long term or short term results.
-It also describes how people deal with the past, present and future.
+It assists to measures the tendency of long-term or short-term results.
+It also describes how people deal with the past, present, and future.